Capital Market Trends for the Seniors Housing & Care Property Market

 What are the trends for property sales transactions and cap rates?

-Property sales transaction volume was strong prior to the pandemic with strong deal count.
+Property sales transaction volume was strong prior to the pandemic with a strong deal count.
 Dollar volume is consistent although far from record highs as there are less large portfolio deals closing as of late.
 Institutional interest in the sector has risen in recent years due to the sector’s favorable investment attributes, although they have found it challenging to put capital to work given the high prices in the market.
 Private buyers, e.g. smaller equity funds and partnerships, have been very active in the sector.
 The favorable attributes investors see include desirable demographic trends, compelling investment returns, growing transaction volumes and liquidity in the sector, rising transparency and understanding of the sector, and emerging post-acute care coordination opportunities.

 Of the three seniors housing property types, independent living and assisted living properties generally have lower cap rates due to an increased amount of revenue related to real estate as opposed to services.
 Nursing care properties generally have higher cap rates because a significant amount of their revenue comes from government reimbursement through Medicare and Medicaid.
 This income stream is viewed as slower growing and more at risk to budgetary pressures compared with private pay revenue.

 What are the trends for property investment returns?

 Seniors housing and care is the only commercial real estate asset class that experienced positive asking rent growth during the Great Recession.
 Rent growth has been steadier, less volatile, and has generally exceeded that of other commercial real estate property types.

 Senior housing has a unique resiliency in the commercial real estate market as a result of its dual components of real estate, hospitality and need-driven services.
-The NCREIF Property Index (NPI) had a total investment return of 12.1% for the ten years ending in the fourth quarter of 2019.
-Seniors housing returns compare favorably to this overall index, with a 10.2% annualized investment return over the same period.
+The NCREIF Property Index (NPI) had a total investment return of 9.4% for the ten years ending in the third quarter of 2020.
+Seniors housing returns compare favorably to this overall index, with an 11.6% annualized investment return over the same period.
 Returns for both income and appreciation were higher for seniors housing than the overall property index as well as for multi-family.